pyllyukko/user.js/README.md

 * Disabling nonessential protocols breaks all interaction with custom protocols such as mailto:, irc:, magnet: ... and breaks opening third-party mail/messaging/torrent/... clients when clicking on links with these protocols
 * Disabling system add-on updates prevents Mozilla from "hotfixing" your browser to patch critical problems (one possible use case from the documentation)
 * Containers are not available in Private Browsing mode
+* RFP breaks some keyboard shortcuts used in certain websites (see #443)
 * Fully automatic updates are disabled and left to package management systems on Linux.
 Windows users may want to change this setting.
 * Update check page might incorrectly report Firefox ESR as out-of-date
 * Do No Track must be enabled manually